Superspider2024/deadlock-backend/README.md

 ## version 0.0.3

-- Major bug fix of 'Lauren' luckily caught in development prior to prooudction.It involved a one-click applicatin-layer permanent DDOS crash on the backend server hence the site was unusable until manual reboot.
+- Major bug fix of 'Lauren' luckily caught in development prior to prooudction.
+It involved a one-click application-layer permanent DDOS crash on the backend server hence the site was unusable until manual reboot.

 - The bug "Lauren" was due to the fact the backend server was tricked into sending two responses to the same request hence causing a "ERR_HTTP_HEADERS_SENT" error in the node.js/express server.
 This was cuased when an invalid search was made in the leaderboards site.